rbreaves/kinto/README.md

 If your OS and macOS have similar functionality on the system level, but only differ by a slight difference of a shortcut command then Kinto likely supports it already.
 If Kinto doesn't have what you need then you can open up a support ticket and it will be added.
 You can also fork the project to add the fix and I will merge it via a PR you make.

 Additionally, if you are using a cross-platform app and if it happens to have a few shortcut keys that differ then that can very easily be added to either the kinto.py or kinto.ahk configuration files which on Windows is located here `~/.kinto/kinto.ahk` and on Linux it can be found here `~/.config/kinto/kinto.py`.
-More info can be found here [Shortcut Creation (Xkeysnail)](#Shortcut-Creation-Xkeysnail) for Linux.
+More info can be found here [Shortcut Creation](#Shortcut-Creation)

 ## How to install (Linux)